medvedya/Height2NormalMap/README.md

 It also can put height map to blue channel of texture.

 It has Height2NormalMapPreview component to preview bump effect in Scene View when you configure generator options.
-It use AssetPostprocessor to update normal map texture automatically when height map changing.
+It uses AssetPostprocessor to update normal map texture automatically when height map changing.